percona/everest-doc/docs/multi-namespaces.md

 - [Restore](use/RestoreBackup.md)
 - [Monitoring](use/monitor_endpoints.md)

-## Use case for multi-namespaces in Percona Everest
+## Use case for multiple namespaces in Percona Everest

 If you are dealing with complex environments comprising Kubernetes clusters that need to be used with Percona Everest, you can leverage the multiple namespace feature.
 This feature enables logical partitioning within the cluster, thus helping to manage the clusters efficiently.